 Czech Republic: Hříchy Rossova mládí (Sins of Ross Youth)

-Elliot Gould (Jack Geller) is credited as a "Special Appearance."
+Elliott Gould (Jack Geller) is credited as a "special appearance."

 Christina Pickles (Judy Geller) receives the "and" credit.